prodigymike/twitter-sentiment-cnn/README.md

 # Twitter sentiment classification by Daniele Grattarola

+ProdigyMike says: I've extended this to work with Tensorflow Model Server.
+In this pursuit, I also had to improve to export images that work with Tensorflow Model Server.

 This is a TensorFlow implementation of a convolutional neural network (CNN) to perform sentiment classification on tweets.